Blog

 Brine Tank Obstruction

 A blockage in the brine tank is one of the most common causes of water softener overflow.
 Obstructions in the brine tank injector prevent it from creating the suction necessary to draw the brine from the tank.
-If you aren't able to detect blockages in the brine tank or its lines, there may be a problem with the seals and spaces or its pistons.
-This typically is the problem when the softener goes through the regeneration stage but is not drawing brine.
+This is one of the main blockages that prevent brine flow in a softener.

 To troubleshoot the problem, you'll need to remove the drain and brine lines.
 While the valve is on, inspect to see if water is flowing across it.
 If it is, you may need to replace your system's seals, spacers, or pistons.
 This complex project requires specialized training to complete, so it's best to enlist the help of a professional plumber.